Mysterious Girlfriend X: Minor

 The idol of class 2-C. A beautiful and talented athlete with large breasts and an outwardly nice personality, but vain.
 She has a rivalry with Suwano Ryouko, her former middle school classmate.
 Suwano says she is the type of person who likes to watch others embarrass themselves while also liking to be the center of attention herself.

 Media

 Manga

 Mysterious Girlfriend X is written and illustrated by Riichi Ueshiba.
-A one-shot chapter was first published in Kodansha's seinen manga magazine Monthly Afternoon in 2004.
+A one-shot chapter was first published in Kodansha's seinen manga magazine Monthly Afternoon in August 2004.
 It was then serialized in the same magazine from March 25, 2006, to September 25, 2014.
-Kodansha collected its 95 chapters in twelve Japanese tankōbon volumes, released from August 23, 2006 to November 21, 2014.
+Kodansha collected its chapters in twelve tankōbon volumes, released from August 23, 2006, to November 21, 2014.

 The manga is available in English as part of a read-only/download-only subscription from Azuki and Kodansha.
-Vertical licensed the series for release in North America, and released the manga in six omnibus volumes from March 15, 2016, to June 13, 2017.
+Vertical licensed the series for release in North America, publishing the series in six omnibus volumes from March 15, 2016, to June 13, 2017.